Age of Information in Random Access Channels

 Future research includes generalization to accommodate 1) dynamic channels, i.e., the number of nodes $M$, or the arrival rates $\theta$ are time-variant 2) asymmetric channels, i.e., the arrival rates $\theta_i$ is different.
 In the first case, the method we proposed above can be applied directly.
 Suppose that the expressions of the number of nodes, $M(k)$, and the arrival rates, $\theta(k)$, are known.
 We cane replace $M$ and $\theta$ by $M(k)$ and $\theta(k)$, respectively, in every time slot.
-Sequently, the fixed threshold hold ${\tt T}^*$ is also a time-variant variable, ${\tt T}^*(k)$.
+Subsequently, the fixed threshold hold ${\tt T}^*$ is also a time-variant variable, ${\tt T}^*(k)$.
 In the second case, the method we proposed above can not be applied directly.
 This is because we use the profile of all sources as an estimate on any individual source.
 A more general estimation method should be proposed in the second case.
 In addition, note that slotted ALOHA algorithms are order optimal when $M$ is sufficiently large and generation/arrival rate is small ($\theta\leq\frac{1}{eM}$).
 An interesting extension is to consider a smarter decentralized age-based algorithm that can achieve a constant additive age gap from the optimum average age when $\theta$ is small.